quickwit-oss/quickwit/docs/reference/cli.md

 `--input-path` Location of the input file. \
 `--overwrite` Overwrites pre-existing index. \
 `--keep-cache` Does not clear local cache directory upon completion. \
+`--transform-config` VRL script file location.
+Conflicts with `--transform-program` option. \
+`--transform-program` VRL script as a string.
+Conflicts with `--source-file` option. \

 *Examples*